mun-lang/website/content/posts/2021-05-08-this-month-april.md

 #### Mun v0.4

 Mun v0.4 will be the next release of the Mun programming language.
-We expected to release Mun v0.3 within a few months of Mun v0.2 but this was pushed back a couple of times because we added more and more features to the release.
-We concluded that the next time around we will try to create smaller increments with less features so we are (hopefully) able to release faster and more often.
+After Mun v0.3's delays, we concluded that from now on we will create smaller increments - with less features - so we are (hopefully) able to release faster and more often.
 As it stands the [Mun v0.4 milestone][v4m] is a lot smaller than our original Mun v0.3 milestone.

 * **[RFC] dynamically sized arrays** [[PR#324]](https://github.com/mun-lang/mun/pull/324)